-Prerequisites: 600, 601, 602.
-Provides working knowledge of tools and methods available to project manager including computerized analysis of network models to aid in the planning
+PROJECT MANAGEMENTPrerequisites: 600, 601, 602.
+Provides working knowledge of tools and methods available to project managers including computerized analysis of network models to aid in the planning and control functions.

-683 HEALTH SERVICES SYSTEMS MANAGEMENT Prerequisite: 580 or 600 or equivalent or permission of instructor.
-Study of health services organizations, comparative delivery systems, the roles of third-party payors and government policy in health care.
+HEALTH SERVICES SYSTEMS MANAGEMENT

+Prerequisite: 580 or 600 or equivalent or permission of instructor.
+Study of health services organizations, comparative delivery systems, the roles of third-party payers and government policy in health care.
 Seminar format: major research paper required.

-686 HEALTH SERVICES RESEARCH PROJECT
+HEALTH SERVICES RESEARCH PROJECT

 Prerequisites: 683 or permission of instructor.
 In-depth field study in health services administration with applications of research and analysis skills.
-Course requires review of literature and
+Course requires review of literature and a major research paper.